Pacific Southwest, Region 9: Superfund

 Who is Involved

-As described in the "Description and History" section of this website, this site is being addressed by both State and Federal actions.
+As described in the "Description and History" section of this website, this site is being addressed by State action.

 The state of California agencies involved at this site include the DTSC and the Regional Water Quality Control Board (RWQCB).
 DTSC is the overall regulatory lead for the SSFL site.
 RWQCB is overseeing cleanups of soil contamination in and near site drainages that are regulated under the Clean Water Act.